facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 # 6. Disassembling the firmware.
 As above you need to make sure Binwalk is installed correctly or this is unlikley to work.
-There may be other tools which can perform these actions but this is what i used.
+There may be other tools which can perform these actions but this is what I used.

-Example 1.
+# Example 1.
-Anran Unit.
+## Anran Unit.
-In this example the passcode for the device was hashed with a very uncommon hash format.
-The "Dahua" hash.
-This is a weakened version of MD5 and you should be able to achieve a very high hash rate against this algorithim.
+The passwords for this particular unit was stored in a “Dahua” hash format.
+At this time I only know of support in John the Ripper for craching this hash format.
+It is similar to MD5 and therefore you should be able to achieve a high hash rate with basic hardware.
+For example utilising the rockyou wordlist on an basic i5 office machine with no GPU John was able to crack the admin and user passwords in 0 seconds.
-John the ripper has inbuilt supoort for this hash type.
-It is also reccomended to have a dictionary such as rockyou as a starting point.

-exract the firmware utlising binwalk.
-`sudo binwalk -e`
+Extract the file with binwalk
-Locate a configuration file called..... and copy the password hash,
+We will utilise `-f` to generate a log file and `-e` to extract the files.

+`binwalk -f log.txt -e anran.bin`

+You will be presented with a large amount of output as bin walk extracts the various file systems.

+Once this is complete you will have a folder called **_anran.bin.extracted.**

+When you navigate this folder structure you should have the following path.
+**anran.bin.extracted/jffs2-root/fs_1/Config**
+In this Config folder there will be JSON files titled “Account1” “Account2” etc.

+Within these JSON files you will locate the password hashes stored at the bottom per the following example.

+ "Password" : “5RaTV1kR"

+Open a new terminal window and create a folder called hash to work in.

+`mkdir hash`

-create a text file in the followibngf format which will be recognised by John.
+Then create text file called **hash.txt** in the following format which will be recognised by John.
+The name is not important but will simplfiy the excercise.

+`nano hash.txt`

+enter the hashes into the file prefixed by $dahua$ with each hash on a new line for example.

+$dahua$6QNMIQGe

+$dahua$5RaTV1kR

+$dahua$tlJwpbo6

+If you are going to run a wordlist or dictionary against the file you can also place it in this folder.
+The location of the word list does not matter but it makes the commands easier to work with when you are starting out if it is in the same location.

+Open a terminal from within the Hash folder and run John the Ripper againt the hashes.

+Brute force attack.
+`john hash.txt`

+Dictionary Attack - in the case of a dictionary called rockyou.txt located in the same directory as the hash.txt file.

+`john --wordlist=rockyou.txt hash.txt`

+You should then be presented with a login password for the device.

-Example 2.
-Swann unit.
+# Example 2.
+## Swann DVR.

+**SWDVK-845806WL** and likley similar units.

+You can often discover user names by powering the system.
+The system will often populate the username field, this can speed up the process of locating a password for these systems.

-In this example the passcode is stored in plain text.
+In this example the passcode is stored in plain text in a configuration file.
 This unit had the latest firmware and reqired a serial number to be sent to SWANN for a Master Reset password.

-extract the bin file using binwalk
+Extract the bin file using binwalk.

-`binwalk -e .........`
+`binwalk -f log.txt -e swann.bin`

-You can often discover user names by powering the system on which can make grepping for strings easier in this case it was "Scott"
-`grep - r "Scott"`

-locates a file called.
-Devcfg......
+Locate the file devCfg.bin which should be located at the following path.

+**/swann/_dump.bin-1.extracted/jffs2-root/fs_1**

+This file contains the usernames and passwords stored in plaintext along with the name of the DVR.

+You can then extract the password from the file in a number of ways.

+### **Open in hex editor.**

-`sudo bless dev.....`
+`sudo bless devCfg.bin`

-search for ascii for "Scott" and the plaintext password for the user and admin are revealed.
+Scroll through and locate the username and password.

+You can try searching for “admin” and the user name password will be stored next to that.
+Ensure you are searching for ASCII characters or you will return no results.

+### **Utilise strings**

+`strings devCfg.bin`
+### ** Utilise Strings and GREP**
+If a username, for example "Scott" is known you can pipe the output of strings into grep to search for the username and return the password which is stored next to it.

+` strings devCfg.bin | grep -B2 -A2 "Scott"`